Knock Sensor Code Keeps Coming Back; What Can You Do?

 • P0326 – Knock Sensor Circuit Range/Performance

-This code indicates that the ECU has detected a problem with the knock sensor circuit’s range or performance, such as a weak signal or a signal that is out of range.
+This code indicates that the ECU has detected a problem with the knock sensor circuit’s range or performance, such as a weak signal or an out-of-range signal.

 • P0327 – Knock Sensor Circuit Low Input

-This code indicates that the ECU has detected a low input signal from the knock sensor, which could be caused by a faulty knock sensor or wiring/connection issues.
+This code indicates that the ECU has detected a low input signal from the knock sensor, which a faulty knock sensor or wiring/connection issues could cause.

 • P0328 – Knock Sensor Circuit High Input

-This code indicates that the ECU has detected a high input signal from the knock sensor, which could be caused by a faulty knock sensor or wiring/connection issues.
+This code indicates that the ECU has detected a high input signal from the knock sensor, which a faulty knock sensor or wiring/connection issues could cause.

 • P0330 – Knock Sensor 2 Circuit Malfunction